f1yn/flynn-debian-setup/README.md

 ## How to use:

-If you are running a **CLEAN** install of Debian 8, run the `update.sh` script before proceeding.
+If you are running a **CLEAN** install of Debian 8, run the `upgrade.sh` script before proceeding.
 It is recommended that you delete this file after using it, to reduce clutter.

 1. Clone the repository to the home directory using `git clone https://github.com/flynnham/flynn-debian-setup.git` or `curl -Lk https://github.com/flynnham/flynn-debian-setup/archive/master.tar.gz | tar -zx`.
 2. `cd` into the directory